jgmalcolm/jgmalcolm.github.io/cv.md

 ## Book Chapters

+1. Malcolm, Laxpati, Aliawah, Oyesiku.
+"How to Conduct Meaningful Research:
+   How Not to Reinvent Just Another Wheel."
+In *Surviving Neurosurgery*.
+Editors Agarwal, Reddy. *In press*
 1. Malcolm, Barrow.
 "Transsylvian-subtemporal Approach to Anterior Circulation and Basilar Apex Aneurysms."
 In *Integrated Management of Complex Intracranial Lesions:  Open, Endoscopic, and Keyhole Techniques*.
 Editor